*️️️️️️️️*️️️️️️️️Our positions are currently filled. We will be appointing for the school year 2020/ 21 in the spring*️️️️️️*️️️️️️

 German, English, Spanish, French

-Our assistants and interns live in single rooms in a shared flat on site with kitchen/ living area and shared bathroom.
+Our assistants and interns live in single rooms in a shared flat on site with shared kitchen/ living area and bathroom.
 Sometimes assistants have lived in single rooms in our boarding houses, with access to the school's home economics kitchen.
 Assistants have access to the school laundry.
 There is Wifi coverage in the flat, but it is not always 100% reliable.